Barriers and Reponses

 If you are a member of a PCN, reach out to your PCN for facilitation support.
 It is also not a rush.
 Once the clinic has submitted the first form called the confirmation of participation form, the eHealth Support Services team provides guidance on the forms to advance.

-This is a good question.
-If you are already doing proactive panel-based care what you don't see and don’t know is when you are providing duplicate services because you don’t know which patients have said ‘yes’ to the panel question w another family physician in another clinic.
+If you are already doing proactive panel-based care, what you don't know is when you are providing duplicate services because you don’t know which patients have said "yes" to the panel question with another family physician in another clinic.

 In the current state, you may not know of many AHS events of your paneled patients such as hospital admissions/discharges, ED discharges and day surgeries.
 You and your team will hear about them from the patient when the opportunity for proactive follow-up has closed.